Sidhupb03/Responsive-Changelog-Component/README.md

 # Responsive-Changelog-Component
-Sure!
-Here is a clean, professional **README.md** you can use for your vertical timeline project.

----

 # **Vertical Timeline Component – HTML & CSS**

 This project is a clean, responsive vertical timeline built using **pure HTML and CSS**.
 It highlights events or milestones in a structured, visually appealing format using CSS Grid for alignment and flexible spacing.
 The layout remains simple, modern, and adapts well to different screen sizes.